LabMACS/AIDD/README.md

     An advanced version of the convolutional neural network (CNN) optimized with TensorFlow Lite

-    The Electronic_SCHeme of the Power Monitoring module and its calculation software
+    The Electronic scheme of the Power Monitoring module and its calculation software

     STL files for 3D printing the hydrophone